 Smile for the Camera!

 You’d never skip brushing your teeth for a day, right?
 So you shouldn’t skimp on your dog’s dental care, either.
-Even if you just brush their teeth every day or hand out a dental treat, you’re making a big difference.
+But, even if you just brush their teeth every day or hand out a dental treat, you’re making a big difference.
 Little acts add up.
 And it’s better than facing the possibility of a root canal or extractions.

 So check that VOHC list and put together your dog dental care plan.
 Your dog will appreciate it.
 And there won’t be any more stinky dog breath!